DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-02-11-updating-international-candidates-section.md

       href: /find-teacher-training/new-international-students-section/
 ---

-We previously added an [‘International students’ section](/find-teacher-training/new-international-students-section/) to help candidates from outside the UK get the information they need, such as whether visa sponsorship is available for a course.
+We previously added an [‘International students’ section](/find-teacher-training/new-international-students-section/) to help candidates from outside the UK get the information they need.
+This includes letting them know whether visa sponsorship is available for a course.

 We have renamed this section ‘International candidates’ because: